Innovation and Strategic Network Formation: Benefits and Costs of Links

+Part (i) of the proposition says that if the potential downside to enabling competitors is not as large, then firms will be more willing to interact.
+This pushes the equilibrium from the critical threshold into the supercritical region.
 Proposition~\ref{prop:competition}(i) introduces an additional force to classic debates on whether firms are more innovative in more competitive markets (see \citealp*{cohen1989empirical} for a survey).
 While much of this literature considers how competition changes firms' private incentives to conduct R\&D, the proposition considers its effect on interaction and learning between firms.

-Part (ii) says that increasing the costs of competition discourages interaction, and pushes the equilibrium to the subcritical region.
+Part (ii) of the proposition says that increasing the costs of competition discourages interaction, and pushes the equilibrium to the subcritical region.
 There need not be an investment equilibrium if payoffs under competition are sufficiently negative.

 The proof of (ii) is more involved, as we must characterize payoffs at a potential critical sequence of equilibria.
-The key is the following lemma, which states that at the critical threshold, most of firm $i$'s proprietary technologies only include ideas learned from one other firm.
+The key lemma shows that at the critical threshold, we have $\mathbb{E}_{t \in PT_i(\mathbf{p},\mathbf{q})}[\tau(t)]\rightarrow 1$, i.e., most of a firm $i$'s proprietary technologies only include ideas learned from one other firm.
+To prove this lemma, we use a pair of coupling arguments to show that most profits come from rare events in which a single link (indirectly) lets a firm learn many ideas.